ember-learn/guides-source/guides/release/typescript/core-concepts/invokables.md

 ## Modifiers

 Modifiers in Ember are just functions or classes with a well-defined interface, which means they largely Just Work™ with TypeScript.
-However, there are a couple things you’ll want to watch out for.
+However, there are a couple things you'll want to watch out for.

 (As always, you should start by reading and understanding the [Ember Guide on Modifiers][modifiers]!)